4d/docs/docs/WebServer/webServerConfig.md

 |`WEB SET OPTION`|`Web max concurrent processes`||
 |Settings dialog box|[Options (I) page/Maximum Concurrent Web Processes](../settings/web.md#maximum-concurrent-web-processes)||

-Strictly high limit of concurrent web processes that can be simultaneously open on the server.
+Strictly high limit of concurrent web processes that can be simultaneously open on the server when **no sessions** or **legacy sessions** are used (**scalable sessions** support an [unlimited number](sessions.md) of preemptive processes).
 This parameter allows prevention of server saturation as the result of massive number of requests.
 When the maximum number of concurrent Web processes (minus one) is reached, 4D no longer creates new processes and sends the HTTP status `503 - Service Unavailable` to all new requests.

 By default, the value is 100.
 You can set the number anywhere between 10 and 32000.